Oversize load: United States

 In the United States, an oversize load is a vehicle and/or load that is wider than 8 ft 6 in.
 Each individual state has different requirements regarding height and length (most states are 13 ft 6 in tall), and a driver must purchase a permit for each state he/she will be traveling through.
 In many states, a load must be considered "nondivisible" to qualify for a permit (i.e. an object which cannot be broken down into smaller pieces), although some states allow divisible loads to be granted permits.

+India

+In India, any load which protrudes the platform of the vehicle which is defined in CMVR 1989 is considered ODC (Over Dimensional Cargo).
+Dimensions of a load with the height of 4 m or width of 2.6 m or length of 12 m in case of rigid vehicle and 18 m in case of tractor trailer combination needs to obtain state specific permissions, but no load can exceed the GVW of the vehicle.

+Loads above 55 tons can only be moved on HMT (hydraulic modular trailer) and puller tractor combination, for which a nationalized permission must be obtained via MORTH (Ministry of Road Transport and Highways of India) portal with HMT payload of 18 ton per axle excluding the weight of the puller tractor.
+Loads not complying with rules are fined by the RTO (Regional Transport Office) officers individually, three for each dimension and one for weight.

 Signaling

 A pilot car driver may temporarily block traffic at intersections to ensure the safe passage of the truck.

 Hazards

 Oversize loads present a hazard to roadway structures as well as to road traffic.
 Because they exceed design clearances, there is a risk that such vehicles can hit bridges and other overhead structures.
 Over-height vehicle impacts are a frequent cause of damage to bridges, and truss bridges are particularly vulnerable, due to having critical support members over the roadway.
 An over-height load struck the overhead beams on the I-5 Skagit River bridge in 2013, which caused the bridge to collapse.